BoXHED2.0: Scalable boosting of dynamic survival analysis

 \subsection{Split search using multicore CPUs and GPUs}

 For a continuous covariate, traditional boosting implementations typically place candidate split points at every observed covariate value.
 This takes $\mathcal{O}(n)$ trials to search through all possible splits for one covariate.
-On the other hand, picking a pre-specified set of quantiles (e.g. every percentile) of the observed values as candidate splits reduces the search time to $\mathcal{O}(1)$. \softa employs every fifth percentile, but with the significant speedup in \softd, up to 256 candidate split points are now allowed for time and for each covariate.
-There are two reasons for this limit.
-First, for GPU training of \softc models, the resource bottleneck is typically GPU memory.
-Restricting to 256 candidate splits allows the covariate values to be stored as a byte rather than as a double.
-Second, there is diminishing performance gain to a more granular search, and one can argue that imposing a limit can even act as a form of regularization. \softc offers two flavours of quantiles: Raw and time-weighted.
+On the other hand, picking a pre-specified set of quantiles (e.g., every percentile) of the observed values as candidate splits reduces the search time to $\mathcal{O}(1)$.
+The default option in \softc is to use 256 quantiles as candidate split points for time and for each covariate.\footnote{For GPU training of \softc models, the resource bottleneck is typically GPU memory.
+Using 256 candidate splits allows the covariate values to be stored as a byte rather than as a double \citep{lou2013}.} Users may choose to use a different number, or even supply their own candidate split points, but in either case the number of candidate splits may not exceed 256. \softc offers two flavours of quantiles: Raw and time-weighted.

 \textit{Raw quantiles.} The set of unique values for time and for each covariate are collected, and the quantiles are obtained from this.